-11 Accessing Data
+11 Automatically Accessing Online Data

 Importing Data from Google Sheets with googlesheets4

-By using the googlesheets4 package to access data directly from Google Sheets, you can avoid having to manually download data, copy it into your project, and adjust your code so it imports that new data each time you want to update a report.
+By using the googlesheets4 package to access data directly from Google Sheets, you avoid having to manually download data, copy it into your project, and adjust your code so it imports that new data every time you want to update a report.
 This package lets you write code that automatically fetches new data directly from Google Sheets.
 Whenever you need to update your report, you can simply run your code to refresh the data.
 In addition, if you work with Google Forms, you can pipe your data into Google Sheets, completely automating the workflow from data collection to data import.

 This section demonstrates how the googlesheets4 package works using a fake dataset about video game preferences that Harris created to replace her opioid survey data (which, for obvious reasons, is confidential).